ShukranJ/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ∘
 60
 ∘
- )
+ ) yield the same range.

-Effect of Initial Velocity
+Effects of Initial Velocity and Gravity
-Since
+Initial Velocity: Since
 𝑅
 ∝
 𝑣